My Approach to Helping

 In addition, after being a yoga student since the late 1990's, I completed my hatha yoga teacher training (YTT200) at Yandara Yoga Institute in 2013.
 I also am a certified Ananda Restorative Yoga teacher and received training in Mindfulness Based Stress Reduction (MBSR) to adolescents and am certified in the MBSR-T program.

 My private practice is located on University Avenue near the American River.
 I share a practice with my husband, Dr. Robert McMahon who specializes in working with stress, depression, relationship issues, and couples therapy.
-We have been married for over 18 years and have two teenage sons who have been our greatest teachers on child and adolescent development and parenting.
+We have been married for over 23 years and have two sons (in college) who have been our greatest teachers on child and adolescent development and parenting.
 Our private practice is on the upstairs floor and we have been told it is a soothing and relaxing space.
-In addition to our therapy room we also have a meditationyoga room for teaching mindfulness and relaxation skills.
+In addition to our therapy room we also have meditation yoga supplies for teaching mindfulness and relaxation skills.
 Please see our website for more information about the practice and what we offer.

 What I Love about Being a Psychotherapist